maarxx/SmarterScheduling/README.md

 If the pawn's Joy or Mood gets critically low while they are out in the field, the mod will send them back to Psyche early, for another round of mood-increasing therapy.

 Pawns in Psyche might refuse to sit down and maximize their Comfort.
 I suggest keeping a workbench in the room with a filler task, and a comfortable chair, and available ingredients.
 I personally use stonecutting.
 I keep enough Beauty in my room to offset keeping some ugly stone chunks in the room.
 Another good option is smelting.
+Or rolling smokeleaf.

 # Specific Additional Features